 Changes in LIBOR rates also have a crucial effect at the retail level and towards business fx transactions which often involved derivatives.
 When commercial banks make loans, the interest rate charged to customers is based on numerous factors such as competitive pressures and individual credit-rating scores for prospective borrowers.

-In effect, banks will look to determine the amount of margins that need to be applied to individual loans.
+In effect, banks will look to determine the number of margins that need to be applied to individual loans.
 The overall interest rate charged will be the LIBOR rate plus the margin that is applied.

 For example, if LIBOR rates are at 1.0% and a commercial bank looks to apply a 3.0% margin, there will be an overall interest rate on the consumer loan of 4.0%.